5.3. Advanced features#

 It is possible to log into the Plasma session built by KDE Builder.
 This can be used for testing new features.

 In your configuration file, enable the install-login-session option.
-Build the plasma-workspace module.
+Build the plasma-workspace project.
 KDE Builder will install the session at the end of the process.

 The installation script requires write access to these locations, so you will be asked to enter a sudo password: